How To Choose a Pest Control Company

 Treatment Methods

-- Employ chemical controls only when required, and always in combination with other controls for effective long-term pest management.
+- Employ chemical controls only when absolutely necessary, and always with other methods for effective long-term pest management.